mbc1990/soundify/README.md

 soundify
 ========

-a fun little dynamic programming algorithm that uses phonetics software to turn input words into other words that sound similar to the input words (try it with names!)
+A dynamic programming algorithm that uses phonetics software to turn input words into other words that sound similar to the input words (try it with names)